-Lov vest est Shades of Levels of Implementation Highest est 0 1 2 3 4 5 6 7 8 9 10
+Lowest Shades of Levels of Implementation Highest 0 1 2 3 4 5 6 7 8 9 10

-51 indicators require full compliance and have ascribed 100% weightage while 22 are acceptable even at partial compliance, at least to the extent of 80% (ascribed 80% weightage).
+46 indicators require full compliance and have ascribed 100% weightage while 16 are acceptable even at partial compliance, at least to the extent of 80% (ascribed 80% weightage).
 The HCE staff is advised to have self-assessment to ensure complete implementation, before the KP HCC assessors carry out formal assessment and score the HCE for licensing on the basis of criteria described above.